gelvinp/rcalc/README.md

  - [ ] Use perfect hash generator for operator and command maps
  - [ ] Operator map generator is getting pretty complex, could maybe use a rewrite?
  - [ ] Look into statically linking things because wow mac os is a headache when you don't use xcode
+ - [ ] Rewrite help page (Collapsable param types, examples, how to enter values, how does rpn work, group ops by category)

 ## Platform support